sinanaghdi/sinanaghdi/README.md

 - 👋 Hi, I’m @sinanaghdi
 - 👀 I’m interested in AI and their subsets
 - 🌱 I’m currently learning Machine Learning and deep learning
-- 💞️ I’m looking to collaborate on mAchine learning project
+- 💞️ I’m looking to collaborate on machine learning project
 - 📫 How to reach me: sinanaqdii@gmail.com

 <!---